Improving life in poor communities

 Transformative Waqf-funded project

 As a result, communities had reliable access to safe water and were at reduced risk from disease.
-Also, shorter walking distances to collect water meant more time for other activities, such as generating an income or going to school.
+Moreover, shorter walking distances to collect water meant more time for other activities.
+For instance, generating an income or going to school.
 Over 8,900 people were helped directly by the project.

 Boreholes and hand pumps now serve 17 villages in rural Chad.